 Wedding Ring – In America, it is customary for brides to wear their wedding ring on the left hand.
 In Russian wedding tradition, the wedding ring is worn on the right hand.
 A wedding ring worn on the left hand signifies that you were previously married, but are now divorced or widowed.

 Bread and Salt – Bread and salt are traditionally given to the bride and groom by both sets of parents.
-This gift serves as a symbol of prosperity and a long and healthy life.
-Russian wedding customs regarding the bread and salt vary, but can include the couple taking a bite out of the bread or sharing the bread with guests.
+This gift serves as a symbol of prosperity and long and healthy life.
+Russian wedding customs regarding the bread and salt vary but can include the couple taking a bite out of the bread or sharing the bread with guests.

 Entertainer/Toastmaster – Many Russian weddings include an entertainer or toastmaster.
-This person is sort of like an American wedding planner, and helps with the planning and execution of the wedding.
+This person is sort of like an American wedding planner and helps with the planning and execution of the wedding.
 This person is responsible for keeping guests entertained, announcing toasts, and making sure everyone is having fun.

 Alcohol/Music/Food – There is usually plenty of music, alcohol, and food present at Russian weddings.
 Russians love to celebrate and it is not unusual for many of the guests to get drunk at the wedding.
 Traditional instruments are often used to play music and Russian guests are encouraged to dance and enjoy themselves as much as possible.

-If you’re thinking of incorporating some of these Russian traditions in your upcoming wedding, or you’re simply looking for a venue or wedding caterer in the South Florida area, please be sure to give us a call.
+If you’re thinking of incorporating some of these Russian traditions and customs in your upcoming wedding, or you’re simply looking for a venue or wedding caterer in the South Florida area, please be sure to give us a call.
 Eden Catering has helped planned hundreds of weddings throughout the years, for couples representing a variety of cultures and customs.
 We are more than happy to help you work your ideas and traditions into your big wedding day.
 Please give us a call today, so we can help you get started.